Webklex/tbm/README.md

 3. Switch to the `Headers` tab if it isn't selected and scroll down to `Request Headers`
 4. Copy the line starting with `cookie: ` and `authorization: Bearer `.
 Make sure to enclose the entire cookie string in quotes (```"```).
 Escape possible quotes on key:values pairs inside the cookie as ```\"```.
 5. Check if the `section` has changed (part of the url in front of `Bookmarks?variables=%7B%22count%22%3A20..`), if so copy it as well
+6. (optional) To retrieve a valid `section` to remove a bookmark, keep the network tab open and remove a dummy bookmark.
+Look for a `DeleteBookmark` request and copy its `section` part to `sections.remove` or use it as `-remove-section` argument value.

 ```bash
   -config string